2011 Ridge Rd.

 We gave ourselves permission to question our most cherished beliefs and traditions.
 We couldn’t really do anything else.
 Our religion was falling apart anyway.

-So 1995 to 2006 was about stripping down.
-We did very little outwardly.
-We had very few programs, did very little to care for our city.
-We were pretty worn out and spent.
+1995 to 2006 was about stripping down.
+We did very little outwardly—had very few programs, did very little to care for our city.
+We were too worn out and spent.

 But we did stumble onto our religion’s contemplative tradition.
 That helped us.

-By the end of the decade we were experiencing a freer spirituality.
-No more sectarian oughts or shoulds.
+By 2006 we’d begun to experience a freer spirituality, fewer sectarian “oughts” or “shoulds.”
 In the wilderness, we relearned the ancient wisdom of our tradition.
 Our souls began to heal.
 Our experience of Divine Life was deepened.

 2007 – 2014

-We would have stayed quietly in seclusion, rediscovering and savoring our newly restitched spiritual community.
+We would have stayed quietly in seclusion, savoring our newly restitched spiritual community.
 Except, in 2007 two things happened.

 First, our minister did a bunch of lessons about how the Church is undergoing a new Reformation.
-He told us that five hundred years ago the last Reformation updated our religion to work in that newly emerging worldview (Newton’s).
-But now, we have to have our own Reformation, and update our religion again for our new worldview (Einstein’s).
+He told us that five hundred years ago the last Reformation updated our religion for that time’s new worldview (Newton’s).
+But now, we have to have our own Reformation—update our religion again for our new worldview (Einstein’s).
 He kept talking about seeing things differently, rethinking our most basic religious assumptions.
 It was a lot of change.
-It was pretty disorienting.
+It was kind of hard.

 The bad news: forty percent of the community left that year.